monpeco/Introduction-to-ReactJS/module2/module2.md

 **Class Components** differ from **Functional Components** because they allow React Components to have **life cycle methods** and **state**.
 Class components have two instance properties, `this.state` and `this.props`, that represent the component's state and properties respectively.

+**Class Components have 2 instance properties: this.state and this.props**

 React Component written using ES6 classes:
 ```javascript